stanislaw/SoftwareDesignHeuristics/README.md

 ### Poisonous Systems

 Badly designed systems tend to poison systems they interact with.

+### Bad Design in House

+Do not overdesign your own software if you have a big producer of bad or too opinionated designs nearby.
+A big producer can be a vendor or a team with authority who decided to rely on a given design a while ago.

 ### Good Will vs Pain